alexiacw11/RestaurantRevenuePrediction/README.md

 # RestaurantRevenuePrediction

-Code for the Kaggle Restaurant Revenue Prediction Competition
+Code for my machine learning final project.
+It also happens to be the Kaggle Restaurant Revenue Prediction Competition - https://www.kaggle.com/competitions/restaurant-revenue-prediction.